AlexandrErohin/home-assistant-tplink-router/README.md

  - 6Ghz IoT wifi network Enable/Disable
  - VPN Client (for some routers)
  - Control VPN Server List (for some routers)
+ - LAN IPv4 DHCP Server Enable/Disable (for some routers)

+> [!WARNING]
+> Disabling the LAN IPv4 DHCP server can leave clients without an IP address (including the Home Assistant host, if it uses DHCP).
+Prefer static addresses or another DHCP server before turning this switch off.

 ### Sensors
  - Total amount of wired clients